Evangaline/e-masque-digital-viewer/README.md

 ## Install Application without Compiling

-Download the Windows exe file in the publish directory.
+Download the Windows exe files.

 A configuration file is created in your user directory  ..\AppData\Roaming\digital-picture\digital-picture-preferences.json